-At one time long leaf, along with other lesser species, covered most of the southern United States so densely that only wire grass grew beneath them.
-At one hundred plus feet high and hundreds of years old, these towering trees commonly reached diameters of 4 to 6 feet!
-They were referred to as “virgin timber” meaning they had never been felled by human hands.
+At one time longleaf, along with other lesser species, covered most of the southern United States so densely that only wiregrass grew beneath them.
+At 100-plus feet high and hundreds of years old, these towering trees commonly reached diameters of four to six feet.
+They were virgin timber, meaning they had never been felled by human hands.

-In 1828 Juan de la Rua, a prominent Pensacola businessman, sold 680 acres on Pond Creek to Joseph Forsyth.
-Forsyth started his venture quarrying iron stone and soon brought on partners, Andrew and Ezekiel Simpson, to help him with his original intention of building a saw mill.
-His first mill was located 3 miles up Pond Creek and was known as Arcadia.
+In 1828, Juan de la Rua, a prominent Pensacola businessman, sold 680 acres on Pond Creek to Joseph Forsyth.
+Forsyth started his venture quarrying iron stone and soon brought on partners Andrew and Ezekiel Simpson to help him with his original intention of building a sawmill.
+His first mill was located three miles up Pond Creek and was known as Arcadia.

 The birth of the Blackwater Heritage State Trail truly began here.
 The mill at Bagdad prospered and the main rail line was built and grew in length as the trees were cut and hauled back to the mill.
-Camps along the rail grew from mere tents to more sophisticated homes as the workers families joined them in the forest.
+Camps along the rail grew from mere tents to more sophisticated homes as the workers' families joined them in the forest.

-The saw mill end of the road was typical of a logging line.
-The rail line was never placed legally in common service yet, its mixed train passenger service was published in the official guide and became widely known as the Florida and Alabama Railroad.
+The sawmill end of the road was typical of a logging line.
+The rail line was never placed legally in common service, yet its mixed train passenger service was published in the official guide and became widely known as the Florida and Alabama Railroad.

-In 1943, the U.S. Navy reconstructed the southernmost 5 ½ miles and added a 4 mile spur at Roeville.
-The Navy used the road to build and operate the flight training facilities which became Naval Air Station Whiting Field.
-The Navy used the line until the mid-1970s where it sat unused and abandoned.
+In 1943, the U.S. Navy reconstructed the southernmost 5½ miles and added a 4-mile spur at Roeville.
+The Navy used the road to build and operate the flight training facilities that became Naval Air Station Whiting Field.
+The Navy used the line until the mid-1970s when it was left unused and abandoned.

-In February 1990 the largest group of citizens (500) to gather at a public meeting in Santa Rosa County history listened to a presentation at the county auditorium.
+In February 1990, the largest group of citizens (500) to gather at a public meeting in Santa Rosa County history listened to a presentation at the county auditorium.
 Efforts toward the conversion of the property into a premier multi-use trail were coordinated through city, county, state and federal agencies.